6 Must-Watch TED Talks on Psychology of Influence for Social Media Marketer

 Social Media Networks have evolved from being a channel to reach out to friends and family to be an arena for marketing.
 Most businesses want to follow the trend of becoming viral on these platforms, but do not know where to begin.
 The available guidelines on the web seem outdated and crucial information like social media marketing needs to be fact-checked and should be thoroughly researched.

 TED has a fair number of talks on the subject of Social Media Marketing and not all of you have the time to watch them all.
-With this guide, we have spare you the hassle of diving into the pool of talks and picked out the Top 6 Must Watch Ted Talk for Social Media Marketers adapting Psychology of Influence.
+With this guide, we have spare you the hassle of diving into the pool of talks and picking out the Top 6 Must Watch Ted Talk for Social Media Marketers adapting Psychology of Influence.

 1. “How Craving Attention Makes You Less Creative”